compositeurdigital/compositeurdigital.github.io/UX/en/administrative_guide/index.md

 ## Use your Compositeur Digital UX account

-Compositeur Digital UX offers a free version which allows you to use a limited set of the features offered by Compositeur Digital UX.
+The Compositeur Digital UX offers a preview mode a with a limited set of features without account creation.

-To overcome this limitation, if you already have a Compositeur Digital account, you can use this account to connect to Compositeur Digital UX.
+To unlock this limitation, use your existing Compositeur Digital account or create one [here](http://www.compositeurdigital.com/Account/Register)

-If you don't have an account, [feel free to create one!](http://www.compositeurdigital.com/Account/Register) Once your account has been created and validated, use it in Compositeur Digital UX.
+Please follow the description below to sign in from the application

 ### Enter your credentials